sportsclimbs/sportclimbs-2/content/peak/matlock/caretaker-quarry/caretaker-quarry-take-away-walls.md

 ![Take Away Wall topo](/img/peak/matlock/caretaker-take-away-wall.jpg) {.topo .w100}

+Note the main part of this wall is now shrouded with trees now but this old photo shows the wall and the routes better.
+{.csa}

 15m to the left of the main Take Away wall is an isolated pillar above a short grassy slope.
 This is **Leaf Tea (6b)**.
 {.csa}